Collaborative approach & risk platform: How to choose a B2B Buy Now, Pay Later provider

-We’ve arrived at the final instalment of our series on how to choose a B2B Buy Now, Pay Later provider.
+We’ve arrived at the penultimate instalment of our series on how to choose a B2B Buy Now, Pay Later provider.
 First we explored the importance of choosing a provider with a high offer rate and strong tech performance, before moving on to a deep dive into the ease of integration and solution flexibility.
-Last week we took a closer look at the significance of working with a provider who can support various appropriate payment methods and whose pricing aligns with the value delivered to you and your customers.
-Join us now as we look at the final two criteria to consider when choosing a B2B BNPL provider – collaborative approach and risk platform.
+Then we took a closer look at the significance of working with a provider who can support various appropriate payment methods and whose pricing aligns with the value delivered to you and your customers.
+Join us now as we look at two core criteria to consider when choosing a B2B BNPL provider – collaborative approach and risk platform.

 Successful relationships between payment services providers and e-commerce marketplaces or merchants are built on collaboration and cooperation, but what does a collaborative approach look like in the context of B2B Buy Now, Pay Later?

 In order to achieve the best customer outcomes, you need a provider willing to share vital commercial information such as:

 - Customer credit scores to support your own prospecting & KYB efforts.

 - Transparent rejection reasons when a customer cannot be approved for trade credit.

 - Ongoing monitoring of offer rate and take-up rate.

 Ultimately, you’ll be looking for a provider with the ability to co-design with you the best solution for your business – a partner with appointed resources to manage the partnership both commercially and technically.